 Roxane came to the mat over fifteen years ago as a way to alleviate her chronic back and neck issues and soon became a yoga enthusiast.
-While yoga has allowed her to become fit, more energized and calmer, Roxane found that it’s also provided her with greater awareness and appreciation for what life has to offer as well as the means to better deal with life’s challenges.
+While yoga has allowed her to become fit, more energized and calmer, Roxane also found that yoga provided her with a greater appreciation for what life has to offer as well as the tools to better deal with life’s challenges.

 With over 10 years' experience teaching yoga and over 1000 hours of teacher training, Roxane draws upon her broad yoga education and knowledge to better help her students.
-She has trained in many styles of yoga - hot, yin, vinyasa, advanced flow, restorative and hatha yoga - and has certifications from several well known yoga institutions including Modo Yoga International, Bija Hot Yoga and Hot Asanas.
+She has trained in many styles of yoga - hatha, vinyasa (flow), hot, restorative, advanced and yin yoga - and has certifications from several well known yoga institutions including Modo Yoga International, Bija Hot Yoga and Hot Asanas.
 Roxane has also trained with renowned yogis Judith Lasater, Dr. Ray Long and Gil Hedley and has been co-chair of the Triangle's largest yoga event, YogaFest NC, for the past 7 years.

 Roxane has lived in 5 countries, holds a Master's Degree in science, is fluent in French and is a mother of three wonderful (and occasionally challenging) young adults.
 She loves gardening, walking her dog Yogi, and brings her mat with her whenever she travels.